 I never know how much of each ingredient I am going to use.
 That is because I use whatever is to hand.
 However, if you have good quality EVOO and garlic with fresh basil and tomatoes, you cannot go wrong.

 Put your water on to boil for the pasta.
 I like toothsome varieties.
 That means that we eat a fair bot of linguine and tagliatelle in my house.
 You can use short pasta if you want.
 That is the wonderful thing about pasta – everyone gets what they like.

 This batch began, as I often do, with onion and bacon.
 Good salty bacon.
 I don’t let it get crispy.
 I want some of the fat rendered in the pan and some of it still in the meat.
-Omitting the bacon makes this a vegetarian dish.
+Omitting the bacon makes this a vegan dish.